 4. Add YouTube Shorts to your content strategy

 While YouTube Shorts are relatively new, the short-form video format is taking the platform by storm.
-Even if you want to specialize in long-form video, there are a few good reasons why you should make Shorts part of your content strategy.
+Even if you specialize in long-form content, there are a few good reasons why you should make Shorts part of your YouTube strategy.

-It’s a different algorithm: This comes straight from the source — YouTube employees have confirmed that the Shorts algorithm isn’t the same as that of long-form videos.
+Shorts use a different algorithm: YouTube employees have confirmed that the Shorts algorithm isn’t the same as that of long-form videos.
 That means any Shorts you create have every chance to reach potential subscribers, and they won’t hurt your channel’s long-form content.

-Discoverability is their greatest strength: The Shorts feed is designed in a way that allows viewers to discover random content, encouraging them to keep scrolling and watching the next video.
-If you want to put your content in front of more eyes and increase your chance of reaching new subscribers, posting Shorts will certainly help.
+Shorts are great for discoverability: The Shorts feed is designed in a way that allows viewers to discover random content, encouraging them to keep scrolling and watching the next video.
+If you want to put your content in front of more eyes and increase your chances of reaching new subscribers, posting Shorts will certainly help.

 5. Introduce opportunities to subscribe to your channel wherever you can

 Seems pretty obvious, right?
 But you’d be surprised how many YouTubers don’t make the most of their videos’ descriptions or the content itself.